 2. Discrimination and Harassment Policy Statement

-Calvin College prohibits unlawful discrimination on the basis of race, color, national origin, age, religion, disability, gender, marital status, sexual orientation or other characteristics protected by federal, state or local statute or ordinance.
+Calvin University prohibits unlawful discrimination on the basis of race, color, national origin, age, religion, disability, gender, marital status, sexual orientation or other characteristics protected by federal, state or local statute or ordinance.

-Calvin College affirms its commitment to maintaining a learning, working, and living environment that is fair, respectful, and free from harassment.
+Calvin University affirms its commitment to maintaining a learning, working, and living environment that is fair, respectful, and free from harassment.
 For more details, please refer to the Safer Spaces Policy.

 3. Eligibility Regulations

 The university recognizes the educational benefits of co-curricular activities and encourages students to participate in them.
 However, curricular activities are of paramount importance in a college education, and for that reason, ideally only full time students who are in good academic and community standing are eligible to hold office in student government or in any student organizations, to serve on the staff of any student publications, to serve on any faculty committees, or to participate in intercollegiate athletics.
 For specific eligibility requirements please refer to your specific interest area (e.g., off-campus interims, athletics, student organizations, etc.).

 Calvin University utilizes an Emergency Notification System for faculty, staff, and students.
 After responsible personnel have been made aware of an emergency affecting all or part of the Calvin University Campus, the Emergency Notification System will be activated without delay by the Campus Safety Dispatch Manager or Director of Campus Safety.
 Initial confirmation for activating the emergency notification system may occur by observation of a security officer, notification from an emergency liaison, multiple witness telephone calls, or an alarm system notification received at dispatch.